sramosc/kidpointsv2/kidpoints.md

 ## Functional Requirements

+This is a secured web application.
+An user has to login in order to get full access to the features.
+The first three pages (welcome, sign up and forget your password) are the only ones visible without authentication.

 ### WELCOME Page:
+_UNAUTHENTICATED_
 From this screen, a new user should sign up in the application, and a existing user should login.
 #### FORM:
 * E-mail (text field) _required in SIGN UP_